YogurtSG/yogurtskin/Koa-skins.md

 This is a list of skins that Koa uses on his stream [here](https://twitch.tv/KoaLeahq).

 Click on the skin name to download.
-If the download does not start or displays strange characters, press ctrl + S.
+If the download does not start or displays strange characters, press ctrl + r and try again.

 ### If skins are missing/Links don't work, message arokomi#6760 on Discord and I will fix it.